-J. DEGREES CONFERRED
+J. Disciplinary areas of DEGREES CONFERRED

-Degrees conferred between July 1, 2010 and June 30, 2011
+J1 Degrees conferred between July 1, 2019 and June 30, 2020

 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
-Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2st majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
+Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
 If you prefer, you can compute the percentages using 1st majors only.

-Category Diploma/Certificates Associate Bachelor's CIP 2010 Categories to Include
+Category Diploma/Certificates Associate Bachelor's CIP 2020 Categories to Include

-Agriculture 1
+Agriculture 01

-Natural resources and conservation 3.73 3
+Natural resources and conservation 0.033 03

-Architecture 4
+Architecture 04

-Area, ethnic, and gender studies 5
+Area, ethnic, and gender studies 05

-Communication/journalism 9
+Communication/journalism 09

 Communication technologies 10

 Computer and information sciences 11

 Personal and culinary services 12

-Education 2.07 13
+Education 0.033 13

 Engineering 14

 Engineering technologies 15

-Foreign languages, literatures, and linguistics 1.66 16
+Foreign languages, literatures, and linguistics 0.014 16

 Family and consumer sciences 19

 Law/legal studies 22

-English 3.32 23
+English 0.038 23

-Liberal arts/general studies .41 24
+Liberal arts/general studies 24

 Library science 25

-Biological/life sciences 12.86 26
+Biological/life sciences 0.109 26

-Mathematics and statistics 6.22 27
+Mathematics and statistics 0.028 27

 Military science and military technologies 28 & 29

-Interdisciplinary studies .41 30
+Interdisciplinary studies 0.005 30

-Parks and recreation 4.56 31
+Parks and recreation 0.024 31

-Philosophy and religious studies 1.66 38
+Philosophy and religious studies 0.005 38

 Theology and religious vocations 39

-Physical sciences 2.07 40
+Physical sciences 0.014 40

-Science technologies] 41
+Science technologies 41

-Psychology 7.47 42
+Psychology 0.1 42

-Homeland Security, law enforcement, firefighting, and protective services] 43
+Homeland Security, law enforcement, firefighting, and protective services 43

 Public administration and social services 44

-Social sciences 9.54 45
+Social sciences 0.076 45

-Construction trades] 46
+Construction trades 46

 Mechanic and repair technologies 47

 Precision production 48

+Transportation and materials moving 49

+Visual and performing arts 0.033 50

+Health professions and related programs 0.171 51

+Business/marketing 0.27 52

+History 0.047 54

+Other

+TOTAL (should = 100%) 0.00% 0.00% 100.00%